 The Audit Committee of the Company is comprised of three (3) directors.
 The current members of the Committee are: Messrs.
-David J, Cushing (Chairman), Patrick C. McGinley and Jonathan R. Kelafant, all of whom are "independent" and "financially literate" for the purposes of National Instrument NI 52-110.
+Jonathan R. Kelafant (Chairman), Mark Scowcroft and Blackie Marole all of whom are "financially literate" and Messrs.
+Kelafant, Scowcroft and Marole are "independent" for the purposes of National Instrument NI 52-110.